tervahagn/SL-DC-garlic-hub/docs/coding-standards.md

 # Coding Standards

-This document outlines the coding standards and best practices for gralic-hub.
+This document outlines the coding standards and best practices for garlic-hub.
 Following these conventions ensures that our code remains clean, consistent, and easy to read across the entire codebase.

 ---